methodgames/methodgames.github.io/roleplay.md

 The PVP Raid Zone Rules (**PRZ**) is an area of the map that will focus on our take of vanilla-style gameplay, but many server rules and values will still apply.
 To avoid conflict, some specific <u>gameplay related</u> rules will be explicitly stated below by category. **Please remember to always be respectful of each other.**

 **Please note, the PRZ rules have been completly changed and are therefore subject to change and clarification to address the needs of the server and of this area.**

-#### May 2024 Faction Wars:
-- The Faction Wars will be a mid-wipe purge **only** for the PRZ that will take place between 5/18/2024 @ 12 PM Eastern until 5/18/2024 @ 5 PM Eastern..
-- Keep an eye on the Discord for more details!
-- Current Timeline:
-    - **5/2-5/3:** Faction Leader campaigns.
-    - **5/4:** Faction Leader voting @ 5 PM EST. Assign each faction leader to a PRZ zone.
-Identify Faction War participants.
-    - **5/6-5/10:** All Factions Meet. **Build Faction Town Halls **in PVE, Build **Faction War Operations Base** in each respective PRZ zone, Faction War Prep.
-    - **5/6:** Meet with your Factions via discord and plan and start building your PVE town hall.
-    - **5/7:** Use this as a rest day.
-Take some time to interact with each other.
-In your town halls, meet and delegate tasks (who will be involved with building, who will farm, what BPs do you need, what kind of faction are you involved in, etc.)
-    - **5/8-5/10:** Work on gather resources and start building your **Faction War Operating Base**
-    - **5/13:** Faction Hall Tours / Open House
-    - **5/14:** Final PVP Base Guidelines Released
-    - **5/18: @ 12 PM Eastern - <u>Faction Wars</u>**
-    - *Event objective:* Take over and hold the other faction's bases.
-1000 Points will be awarded to a faction depending on how many of the faction war operating bases they hold at the end of the event.
-Points will also be awarded for PVP:
-        - Killing Player In Another Clan: +10 points
-        - Killed By Player In Another Clan: -4 points
-        - Killing Unarmed Player: -1 points

 #### General:
 - Killing on sight (KOS) is allowed.